deepanshs/mrinversion/docs/getting_started.rst

         on the right, the parameter ζ is the radial dimension, and η is the angular dimension, defined in Eq. :eq:`zeta_eta_def`.
 The region in blue and red corresponds to the positive and negative values of ζ.
-The radial grid lines are drawn at every 20 ppm increment of ζ, and the angular grid lines are drawn at every 0.2 increment of η.
-The `x` and `y` axis are η = 0, and the diagonal is η = 1.
+The radial grid lines are drawn at every 20 ppm increments of ζ, and the angular grid lines are drawn at every 0.2 increments of η.
+The `x` and `y`-axis are η = 0, and the diagonal is η = 1.
     :widths: 50 50